How to Master Inverse Trig Like a BAND 6 Student - with practice questions

 While inverse trigonometry may sound complex, like all things, you will be able to easily ace it with enough hours of practice!
 In this blog, we'll dive into inverse trigonometric functions, explore their graphs, unravel key relationships, and prove essential properties to ace your exams.

-Defining and Sketching the Inverse Trigonometric Functions
+How to Define and Sketch the Inverse Trigonometric Functions?

 Recall a function only has an inverse function if it is a ONE-TO-ONE.
 So functions like parabolas must have their domain restricted to a one-to-one in order for it to have a defined inverse function.
 Trigs are no different.